syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/tree-grid/EJ2_ASP.NETCORE/excel-export/exporting-tree-grid-in-server.md

 ---

-# Exporting TreeGrid in Server
+# Exporting Tree Grid in Server

-The TreeGrid have an option to export the data to Excel in server side using TreeGrid server export library.
+The Tree Grid have an option to export the data to Excel in server side using tree grid server export library.

 ## Server dependencies

-The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for Grid server side Excel exporting action.
+The Server side export functionality is shipped in the Syncfusion.EJ2.TreeGridExport package, which is available in Essential Studio and [nuget.org](https://www.nuget.org/).The following list of dependencies is required for tree grid server side Excel exporting action.

 * Syncfusion.EJ2
 * Syncfusion.EJ2.TreeGridExport